Taxing The Wages And Tips Of Restaurant Employees

 - Report all tips received on their income tax returns.

 Records should be kept of cash and credit card tips, tips shared with other employees (“tip-splitting,” etc.), and the value of noncash tips received, such as tickets or other items of value.
-The employers must withhold income taxes and pay FICA taxes from the employees’ wages to cover tip income from cash and credit cards; there is no withholding for noncash tips.

 If there is insufficient income to satisfy the amounts to be withheld, the employer must apply money first to taxes on the regular pay, then to FICA taxes on the tips, and only then to withholding for federal and state taxes.
 The employer must inform the employee on a form what, if any, FICA taxes on tip income remain unpaid, and these must be paid with regular income taxes, or money can be given by the employee to the employer to satisfy the FICA taxes.